+Assembly Policy Attendance at school-wide assemblies is required.
+Those who attend are expected to arrive on time, sit with their advisory group, conduct themselves respectfully, and remain for the entire assembly.

+Lockers

-- Assembly Policy Attendance at school-wide assemblies is required.
-Those who attend are expected to arrive on time, sit with their advisory group, conduct themselves respectfully, and remain for the entire assembly. - Lockers Separate lockers are assigned to each student.
-Because the lockers are school district property, the school reserves the right to search lockers in the event we have a reasonable suspicion that something inside violates school policy.
+Separate lockers are assigned to each student.
+Because the lockers are school district property, the school reserves the right to search lockers in the event we have a reasonable suspicion that something inside violates school or district policy.
 Students are required to use the locks assigned to them by campus security on their lockers.

+Bus Regulations

-Bus Regulations Be aware that students are under the jurisdiction of Portland Public Schools rules and regulations from the time they leave home for school and until they return home at the end of the day.
+Be aware that students are under the jurisdiction of Portland Public Schools' rules and regulations from the time they leave home for school and until they return home at the end of the day.
 All rules apply in the neighborhood, on the bus, and downtown.
 Riding the bus is a privilege.
 Improper conduct on the bus may result in that privilege being denied.

-Student Grievance Procedure Advisors will help solve most student problems or answer questions about school.
-In many situations the student may be able to solve his/her own problem or have questions answered by communicating with individual teachers or other staff.
+Student Grievance Procedure

+In many situations, students may be able to solve their own problem or have questions answered by communicating with individual teachers or other staff.
 If a student is not satisfied that a teacher has helped solve the problem, he/she should go to the advisor for help.
 If at any time an advisor has been unable to solve the problem, the student should go to the principal.
 All students have access to the principal concerning individual or group grievances.
 Meek ProTech policy is that all staff will be able to discuss not only students' grievances confidentially, but also any situation important to the student or the school.

+Physical Contact, Inappropriate Students should refrain from pushing, shoving, play fighting or other contact that could be a safety issue.
+Students are also asked to restrict public displays of affection to hand-holding, brief hugs, walking with one arm around the other person.
+Students laying together in or outside the school, making out, sitting two to a chair or on top of one another, and touching one another's private parts are all in violation.
 Visitor Policy We encourage parents/guardians to visit.
 Please make arrangements with the main office prior to your visit.
 Other visitors are not allowed at Meek ProTech.
 Students wishing to investigate applying to Meek ProTech should call the office at 503 916-5747 for the Information Session schedule.
-Registration Day Policy Each term, students have the opportunity to meet with their advisor and choose classes for that term.
-Students are required to attend these sessions and then are released for the rest of the school day.
-Students who do attend Registration Day meetings with their advisor need to come to school the following day at 3:25 p.m. to meet with their advisors.
-They will then need to request permission from each potential teacher for the term.
-There is a risk also at this point that some classes will be full, so don't take that risk!